ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 “How important is it to you that luxury brands commit to adopting policies that promote environmental protection, social responsibility and ethical behaviour (sustainable luxury)?”

-While Covid-19 temporarily shifted some individuals’ immediate focus away from the ongoing climate crisis, this remains one of the most pressing issues globally.
-2023 was the warmest year on record and saw several climate-related disasters, with 2024 likely to break records again.
+The ongoing climate crisis remains one of the most pressing issues globally.
+2024 was the warmest year on record, breaking the previous year’s high and seeing several climate-related disasters.
 This has led to many becoming increasingly demanding of brands to acknowledge and act alongside them in alleviating climate concerns, for example via recyclable materials or carbon offsetting.

 Individuals are also becoming more aware of ‘greenwashing’ and discerning about brands which make sustainable claims.
-More than two-thirds (68%) say that it is very or somewhat important to them for brands to do this.
-Only 13%now say that it is not very, or not at all important to them for brands to focus on sustainability, showing the importance of this issue for consumers.
+Two-thirds (62%) say that it is very or somewhat important to them for brands to do this.
+Only 15% now say that it is not very, or not at all important for brands to focus on sustainability, showing the importance of this issue for consumers.

 Trading up for Sustainability